xtermjs/xtermjs.org/_docs/guides/flowcontrol.md

 ```
 Now a callback would only occur every 100k bytes, HIGH/LOW now limit the pending callbacks.
 This again needs testing and fine tuning, furthermore the average chunk length should be much smaller than CALLBACK_BYTE_LIMIT to really benefit from the fast path.

 There might be more elegant or stricter solutions than these, depending on your needs.
-Feel free to come up with your solution as PR.
+Feel free to come up with your suggestion to improve this guide.
 For non `node-pty` backends you will most likely have to build a flow control mechanism based on websockets as an additional transport layer (see below).
 Also note that a custom flow control mechanism can easily stop the whole stream forever if the limits are not calculated/applied correctly.
 Special care is needed if a lossy transport is involved (would be needed anyway for data integrity checks).

 ## Flow control over websockets

-If a websocket is between your backend and xterm.js additional work is needed to get proper flow control.
-Basic problem we have to work around is the non-blocking nature of message delivery, i.e. buffers on both ends of the websocket implementation might stock up data (sending and receiving side).
-This means we cannot reliably implement a flow control for those buffer directly (neither does the websocket protocol offer hooks for this).
+If a websocket is between your backend and xterm.js, additional work is needed to get proper flow control.
+The basic problem we have to work around is the non-blocking nature of message delivery, i.e. buffers on both ends of the websocket implementation might stock up data (sending and receiving side).
+This means we cannot reliably implement a flow control for those buffers directly (the websocket protocol also doesn't offer hooks for this).

 It is still possible to get some flow control working on top of websockets.
 For this we simply treat the websocket transport as a datasink with infinite buffers and unknown latency and skip it in the flow control handling.
 Instead we span the write callback accounting from client side to server side, schematically:

-client:
+**Client:**
 ```Javascript
 if (ackCondition) {
   term.write(chunk, () => { /* send custom ACK to server */ });